Lobsang Yangtso escaped from Tibet when she was just 9 years old, leaving behind her beautiful homeland.

 Most people have heard the reports of the dangers associated with the meltdown of the Arctic and Antarctic, but have heard little about the serious meltdown in Tibet and the fact that it is warming three times faster than anywhere else on the earth.

-We are making plans for Lobsang to attend the important climate summit, COP26 in Glasgow, along with at least ten other Tibetans.
+Lobsang is attending the important climate summit, COP27 in Egypt, along with a team of other Tibetans.
 Together they will be sounding the alarm about Tibet’s importance and Tibetans' struggle against climate change.

 Like the Arctic and the Amazon, Tibet is truly at the frontline of the global climate crisis.
 Recent scientific studies show that 8 billion tonnes of ice in this area are being lost every year and the freshwater glaciers are being decapitated - shrinking in height by 5 metres annually.